 Sift together the flour, salt, and baking soda.
 (Remember when a recipe calls for a certain amount of sifted flour, that means that you sift some flour and

-then measure what you need.
+then measure what you need.)

 Add the dry ingredients to the creamed mixture,

 alternating with the buttermilk.
-Be sure to start and end with the dry ingredients. (
+Be sure to start and end with the dry ingredients.
+(I do 3 times dry and twice with the liquid.)

 Fold in the chopped cherries (make sure there’s no excess juice) and nuts.